ISI-apex/casper-utils/README.md

 Use this wrapper script to launch the build job on worker nodes:

-    $ casper-utils/jobs/gpref.job.sh PREFIX_PATH casper-usc-CLUSTER-ARCH CLUSTER[:PARTITION] ARCH
+    $ casper-utils/jobs/usc/gpref.job.sh PREFIX_PATH casper-usc-CLUSTER-ARCH CLUSTER[:PARTITION] ARCH

-* the second argument is a Gentoo profile name where CLUSTER identifies the HPC cluster and ARCH identifies the CPU family for which to optimize via the `-march,-mtune` compiler flags (for the generic unoptimized use `amd64`; for supported clusters and cpu families see `ebuilds/profiles/casper-usc-*-*`),
+* the second argument is a Gentoo profile name where CLUSTER identifies the HPC cluster (usc-hpcc or usc-discovery) and ARCH identifies the CPU family for which to optimize via the `-march,-mtune` compiler flags (for the generic unoptimized use `amd64`; for supported clusters and cpu families see `ebuilds/profiles/casper-usc-*-*`),
 * the third argument is the cluster name: either `discovery` or `hpcc`, optionally followed by colon and a partition name, e.g. `oneweek`.
 * the fourth argument ARCH again, but cannot be `amd64`;